Keats/pixelspa.com/README.md

 ## Quick glossary
 - Git: version control tool, allow you to go back to previous version and see history
 - Github: service for Git in the cloud
-- AWS/S3: amazon services, think of S3 as a big hard drive where your site is
+- Cloudfare: a caching service that provides https
 - Npm: javascript package manager, we use it for the css/publishing
 - Hugo: the static site builder, transforms markdown into html, not used yet